Why waiting to adopt an SRM means you’re losing valuable time and opportunities to lower your risks

 While it’s never something you want to happen, legal (and nonlegal) disputes are a reality many organizations face during their stakeholder engagement and consultation projects.

-In order to keep everything accurate and organized, you need to track and log every engagement and interaction you and your teams have right from the start of your project.
-This is vital as this logged data can help you if you find yourself dealing with disputes with the government, communities, stakeholders or anyone else.
+To keep everything accurate and organized, you need to track and log every engagement and interaction you and your teams have right from the start of your project.
+This is vital as this logged data can help you deal with disputes with the government, communities, stakeholders or anyone else.

 Keeping your logged data in an SRM gives you clear records to help show your engagement efforts.
 Without them, you can find yourself in a risky situation, unable to prove the work you and your teams have done.

-Suddenly, you may need to show “who said what to whom and when” along with everything communicated back and forth.
+During a dispute, you may need to show "who said what to whom and when," along with everything communicated back and forth.

-If you don’t have this logged from the start, you’ll have to try to add in all these engagements after you’re already in a legal dispute, which can be time-consuming and even impossible in some situations.
+If you still need to log this in, you'll have to try to add in all these engagements after you're already in a legal dispute, which can be time-consuming and even impossible in some situations.

-Remember, these situations are often fueled by high emotions and can escalate very quickly.
-You may not have time to find and input your data once you’re in the middle of a dispute, which is why we encourage you to utilize an SRM today.
+Remember, high emotions often fuel these situations and can escalate very quickly.
+You may not have time to find and input your data once in a dispute, so we encourage you to utilize an SRM today.

-With a quality SRM like Jambo, you’ll be better prepared to manage the inevitable risks that come with engaging stakeholders and communities because you’ll have everything tracked, organized and accessible, so you’re always prepared for whatever comes your way.
-(You’ll also be able to protect those vital stakeholder relationships you’ve worked so hard to build).
+With a quality SRM like Jambo, you'll be better prepared to manage the inevitable risks of engaging stakeholders and communities.
+You'll have everything tracked, organized and accessible, so you're always prepared for whatever comes your way.
+(You'll also be able to protect those vital stakeholder relationships you've worked so hard to build).

-An SRM can help you show that you’ve acted with transparency and according to expectations and law
+An SRM can help you show that you've acted transparently and according to expectations and law.

-An important part of building positive stakeholder and community relationships and being good stewards of the land in which you operate is showing that you’re engaging with transparency and respect.
-You cannot just say you’ve done it, you need to prove it, and an SRM can help you create complete and accurate engagement reports to show your work.
+An essential part of building positive stakeholder and community relationships and being good stewards of the land you operate is showing that you're engaging with transparency and respect.
+You cannot just say you've done it; you need to prove it, and an SRM can help you create complete and accurate engagement reports to show your work.

 Protect your organization by choosing the right SRM